-Additionally she was his "Gone With the Wind" resident expert on all things GWTW, especially the correct details, fabrics, and accessories for other Scarlett costumes built by his studio.
+Additionally she was his "resident expert" on all things GWTW, especially the correct details, fabrics, and accessories for other costumes built by his studio.

-For his recreation of Scarlett’s wedding gown she did the art work for the hundreds of leaves that were produced by an embroidery company to embellish the gown.
+For his recreation of the wedding gown she did the art work for the hundreds of leaves that were produced by an embroidery company to embellish the gown.

-Her costume miniature replicas were used for a window display by Ted Turner at CNN Center in 1989 during the "Gone With the Wind" Atlanta 50th Anniversary Celebration.
+Her costume miniature replicas were used for a window display by Ted Turner at CNN Center in 1989 during the Atlanta 50th Anniversary Celebration.

 A full window display at a major North Carolina mall used her miniatures to advertise its upcoming "Search for Scarlett" fashion show.

-Another New York City store window was done with her Bonnie Blue velvet riding dress recreation.
+Another New York City store window was done with her Blue Velvet riding dress recreation.

-A replica of her “Paris Hat” was on display at “Tarlton Oaks” the Bed & Breakfast owned by Fred Crane, "Gone With the Wind's" Brent Tarlton.
+A replica of her “Paris ian Hat” was on display at “Tarlton Oaks” the Bed & Breakfast owned by Fred Crane.

-In October 2011 her Black Velvet Mourning Gown from Melanie's death and the end of the film was worn on " The Young & The Restless" TV Soap Opera.
+In October 2011 her Black Velvet Mourning Gown was worn on " The Young & The Restless" TV Soap Opera.